parrt/cs345/projects/malloc.md

 The `struct` allows us to indicate that we want a 32-bit (`uint32_t`) integer stored at the start of any chunk allocated via our `malloc()`.
 Given an arbitrary pointer, `p`, from our heap, expression `p->size` tells us how big that chunk is.

+The `size` field lets `free(p)` know how big the chunk to free is at `p`.

-Because we need to add these chunks to a linked list, we actually need the usual `next` pointer stored in the header as well.
+Because we need to add these chunks to a linked list when free, we actually need the usual `next` pointer stored in the header as well.

 ```C
 typedef struct _Free_Header {